PREDICT

 Sidekiq throws a segmentation fault

-On CI, before running your tests you can downgrade to the latest patch that works correctly:
+On CI, before running your tests you can downgrade to the latest version that works correctly with:

 bundle config --local deployment false # "Unfreezes" the lock file.
 May not be necessary.